Chart Color Schemes

 Residential development activity is lower than average in Roma Surrounds according to AreaSearch's national comparison of local real estate markets

-All recent building activity consists of detached houses, maintaining the area's traditional low density character focused on family homes.
-There are approximately 1002 people in the area for each dwelling approval, reflecting its quiet development environment.
-Population projections show stability or decline, indicating reduced housing demand pressures and benefiting potential buyers.
+However, this is lower than national averages, suggesting market maturity and potential development constraints.
+The recent building activity in Roma Surrounds consists entirely of detached houses, maintaining the area's traditional low-density character with a focus on family homes.
+As of now, there are an estimated 1002 people per dwelling approval in the area, reflecting its quiet, low-activity development environment.
+Population projections indicate stability or decline, which should reduce housing demand pressures and benefit potential buyers in the future.

 Frequently Asked Questions - Development